-The Glycemic Index The glycemic index ia a measure of the effect of carbohydrate on blood glucose levels.
+The glycemic index ia a measure of the effect of carbohydrate on blood glucose levels.
 It compares the rise in blood sugar after a particular food is consumed with the rise in blood sugar after an equivalent amount of pure glucose, (which is a 100 on the glycemic index) is ingested.

 When you consume food with a high glycemic index, your blood sugar levels will rise rapidly.
 This will cause your pancreas to secrete a greater amount of insulin.
 This increased insulin is beneficial during recovery because it will replenish muscle glycogen more rapidly by speeding glycogen synthesis and storage.
 In essence, you store more fuel in your muscles for your next workout.
 High glycemic foods such as breads and cereals replenish glycogen more rapidly that low-glycemic foods.